-If when opening a project, RubyMine detects unresolved path variables, it asks you to define proper values for them.
-If for some reason you don’t want to do that (for example, you are not going to use the corresponding library or libraries), you have an option of adding the corresponding variables to a list of ignored variables.
+When you open a project, RubyMine checks if there are any unresolved path variables.
+If the IDE detects any, it will ask you to define values for them.
+If you don’t want to do that (for example, if you are not going to use files or directories with the unresolved path variables), you can add them to the list of ignored variables.